AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/tutorial_ant.md

 :align: center
 ```

-### Run the test and plot the results
+### Run the Test and Plot the Results

-After validating all the settings, click on *Start Test* to begin the measurement.
-The progress window will display the time taken and the estimated time to complete.
-Once the test is completed, a prompt will open up to save the data.
-Once you enter the name and save the data, ARES will automatically load the data and plot it.
-A previous measurement can be plotted by loading the data in the *Load Test* button.
+After verifying all configuration settings, click *Start Test* to begin the measurement.

+During the test:
+* A progress window will show elapsed time and estimated completion time.
+* Once the test is finished, a prompt will appear to save the results.

+After saving you results:
+* The measurement data is automatically loaded and visualized by ARES.
+* To view previous results, use the *Load Test* button.

+### 2D Radiation Pattern Results

+The *2D Radiation Pattern* window displays:
+* Realized gain vs. frequency
+* Return loss vs. frequency
-The *2D Radiation Pattern* results view window will display the realized gain vs. frequency, return loss, and 2D radiation pattern for the selected value of the *Frequency*, *$\theta$* cut, and *$\phi$* cut dropdowns.
+* 2D cartesian and polar plots based on the selected value from the *Frequency*, *$\theta$*, and *$\phi$* dropdowns. $\theta$

 ```{image} ./assets/Ant/demo_2Dpattern.png
 :alt: Antenna 2D Radiation Pattern